-Need a help with filling the documents?
+Need help with filing the documents?
 DOT Operating Authority’s team is ready to do all the paperwork for you.
 Give us a call at 1 – 888 – NOW – GETDOT.

 You are required to have a USDOT Number if you have a vehicle that:

-We have a free quote that will help you get in touch with DOT Operating Authority agency.
-Just fill the quote and our agents will do the paperwork of getting a USDOT Number at our earliest convenience.
-You can also contact us by calling at (855) – 327 – 8176.
+We have a free quote that will help you get in touch with DOT Operating Authority.
+Just fill the quote out and our agents will do the paperwork of getting a USDOT Number at our earliest convenience.
+You can also contact us by calling (855) – 327 – 8176.